wstrinz/wstrinz.github.io/presentations/consulting/slides.md

 - **But**...

 ---

-### Contextualize beliefs and statements
-- Take time to bracket claims with "from what I can tell based on the current test suite, X is fine", or "my best guess based on (last time this happened) is the X was caused by Y"
-- vs "X is fine" or "Y caused X"
-- **But**...

 ### Model the client
 - Use the empathy chip in your brain; if I were in this person's situaton, what would I want? how would I feel.